-• is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.
-In addition the Scheme's global custodian is responsible for sweeping un-invested cash balances into pooled cash funds, which are managed by a pooled fund manager who, in line with the Scheme's other pooled fund managers, is responsible for selecting the custodian for the cash funds.
+is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.
+In addition the Fiduciary Manager is responsible for sweeping un-invested cash balances into pooled cash funds, which are managed by a pooled fund manager who, in line with the Scheme's other pooled fund managers, is responsible for selecting the custodian for the cash funds.